 The LPF aims at supporting the new generation of scientists in ESA Member States to undertake cutting-edge research in Earth Observation and Earth System Science, maximise the scientific impact of ESA missions and European EO capacity and respond to the main challenges of the ESA science strategy.

 This call is motivated by the urgent need to foster the new generation of scientists to develop advanced science-based solutions that respond to the major challenges that society is facing in the onset of this century.

-With this call ESA plans to support a new set of research post-doctoral positions to be co-funded by ESA with a maximum overall price of 110KEuro.
-This call includes also important new opportunities: e.g.,
+With this call ESA plans to support a new set of research post-doctoral positions to be co-funded by ESA with a maximum overall price of 150KEuro.
+This call includes also the following important additional opportunities: e.g.,

 - An option to support the scientific use of cloud computing capabilities,

 - An option to support small ground-based experiments and in-situ data collection,